mscerts/hub/src/content/docs/guide/takingtheexams.md

 **Take a Break** allows you to exit the room to go refresh or other stuff you forgot to do before an exam.
 After taking the break: **Timer will continue and you won't be able to return to any of the previous questions.** So, cheating won't help you.

+**Microsoft Learn** button (launched in September 2023, not shown in the above image) will appear next to **Take Break** only for role-based exams.
+The Open Book exam is <a href="https://techcommunity.microsoft.com/t5/microsoft-learn-blog/introducing-a-new-resource-for-all-role-based-microsoft/ba-p/3500870" target="_blank">introduced</a> to refer the product documentation from Microsoft Learn during the Exam.

 **On the top side:**

 <img src="/examtools2.webp" alt="Exam tools again">